-The Cleveland Clinic Andrology Laboratory and Reproductive Tissue Bank has provided therapeutic sperm banking services since 1980 – longer than any other facility in Ohio.
+Cleveland Clinic's Andrology Laboratory and Reproductive Tissue Bank has provided therapeutic sperm banking services since 1980 – longer than any other facility in Ohio.
 The laboratory staff is trained in the latest, most effective freezing, storage and recovery techniques, and works under the direction of a sperm cryopreservation specialist.
 The highest standards are used in accurately labeling and identifying specimens.
-The Cleveland Clinic laboratory is CUA – certified and is also accredited by the American Society for Reproductive Medicine and the College of American Pathologists.
-Our sperm banking facilities are accredited by the American Association of Tissue Banks.
+Cleveland Clinic's laboratory is CLIA – certified and is also accredited by the American Society for Reproductive Medicine and the College of American Pathologists.
+Our sperm banking facilities are inspected by the FDA and in compliance with FDA regulations.

 How are specimens collected?

 Every specimen is carefully labeled and coded to ensure accurate identification and confidentiality.
-The Cleveland Clinic Andrology Laboratory and Sperm Bank has a system of checks to ensure that specimens are properly identified at the time of storage, during storage and at the time of release.
+Cleveland Clinic's Andrology Laboratory and Sperm Bank has a system of checks to ensure that specimens are properly identified at the time of storage, during storage and at the time of release.
 Each specimen is marked with your name, patient identification number, an internal control number and the date.
 Each donor’s complete record is kept in the Andrology Laboratory.
-As an additional safety measure, your photograph is taken at your first visit and becomes part of your permanent file for identification purposes.
+As an additional safety measure, your photograph or driver's license photocopy is taken at your first visit and becomes part of your permanent file for identification purposes.

-Semen may be stored indefinitely at the final temperature of -196° C. A man may store his sperm with The Cleveland Clinic Andrology Laboratory and Sperm Bank for an open-ended period of years, with an annual storage fee.
+Semen may be stored indefinitely at the final temperature of -196° C. A man may store his sperm with Cleveland Clinic's Andrology Laboratory and Sperm Bank for an open-ended period of years, with an annual storage fee.

 What tests are done on the sperm?